Should your business have a shareholders’ agreement?

-We always advise that every business should put a shareholders or a partnership agreement in place, depending on your ownership structure.
+Preparation of a shareholders’ agreement is recommended for any business that has more than one shareholder.
 You may be getting on well with your co-shareholders now, but if there should be a disagreement in the future then it is important to have some protection and agreed procedures to resolve a shareholder dispute.

 Properly drafted (together with a set of matched articles of association), a shareholders agreement will document: